The best time for duck hunting in the Mobile Delta is during the winter due to migration

 “Try and pick out a spot that gives you some blue sky above it, Minto warns.
 “The wood ducks are dark, and without some lighted background, they’re hard to pick out in time to take a shot.
 At least half of the ducks you see will be flying the creek in early morning and won’t actually light in the decoys.
 Being ready to shoot passing birds is a must.”

-“Wood ducks are not the only ducks you will encounter in the creeks of the Delta,” Minto says.
+“Wood ducks are not the only ducks you will encounter while duck hunting in the Mobile Delta,” Minto says.
 “Over the past several years, we have been seeing a lot of green-winged teal.
 We also see the occasional mallard or gadwall.”

 While decoys are the most important tool (besides your shotgun) in hunting wood ducks, according to Minto, a good wood duck squeal call will help.